FlyBase/harvdev-peeves-parser/README.md

+**A public version of this repo is hosted on DockerHub.
+DO NOT include sensitive data in this repository.**

 Test stripped down version of peeves to get idea of what errors to expect/anticipate.
 COMPLETE hack here but i added ontologies by :- cp /data/harvcur/svn/ontologies/trunk/* ontologies